Waiting to connect to microphone

 Yes, research shows that DAF can significantly help reduce stuttering symptoms.
 By introducing a slight delay in auditory feedback, DAF encourages slower, more deliberate speech patterns that can reduce blocks, repetitions, and prolongations commonly experienced by people who stutter.

-Is this tool as effective as expensive DAF devices?
+Is this app as effective as expensive DAF devices?

-While dedicated DAF devices have a high price tag, this free online tool provides the same core functionality.
-The main difference is portability—dedicated devices are wearable throughout the day, while this tool requires a computer or smartphone with headphones.
-For practice sessions and therapy exercises, this tool is equally effective.
+While dedicated DAF devices have a high price tag, this free online app provides the same core functionality.
+The main difference is portability: dedicated devices are wearable throughout the day, while this app requires a computer or smartphone with headphones.
+For practice sessions and therapy exercises, this app is equally effective.

 Does DAF work on mobile phones and tablets?

-Can speech therapists use this DAF tool with clients?
+Can speech therapists use this DAF app with clients?

 Absolutely.
 Many speech-language pathologists use DAF as part of their stuttering therapy programs.
-This free online tool is perfect for in-clinic demonstrations, therapy sessions, and as a homework tool for clients to practice between appointments.
+This free online app is perfect for in-clinic demonstrations, therapy sessions, and as a homework app for clients to practice between appointments.
 It provides professional-grade DAF functionality at no cost.

 Can DAF help with other speech disorders besides stuttering?